Skip to content

 ProxySQLAdmin proxyadmin proxyadmin ProxySQL administrative user, can be used to add general-purpose ProxySQL users

-Backup xtrabackup xtrabackup User to run backups
+Backup xtrabackup xtrabackup The user to run backups , granted all privileges for the point-in-time recovery needs

 Monitoring monitor monitor User for internal monitoring purposes like liveness/readiness checks and PMM agent

-PMM Server Password should be set through the operator options pmmserver Password used to access PMM Server.
+PMM Server Password should be set through the operator options pmmserver Password used to access PMM Server .
 Password-based authorization method is deprecated since the Operator 1.11.0.
 Use token-based authorization instead

 Operator Admin operator operator Database administrative user, should be used only by the Operator